ila36IX/Notes/MySQL/MySQL Permissions.md

 ## Linux basics
 ### Linux existing users

-You can list all the users that are in you system by having a loop to this file `etc/passwd`.
+You can list all the users that are in you system by having a look to this file `etc/passwd`.

 ![](https://oracle-patches.com/images/2021/02/06/etc_passwd_file.png)